AmdomH/DEA-Immune-Related-Genes/README.md

-# RNA-seq Count Data Analysis for Different Types of Cancer
+# RNA-seq Count Data Analysis for Pediatric Brain Tumors

-This repository contains an R script for analyzing RNA-seq count data to investigate different types of cancer.
-The main goal of this project is to use various computational tools to detect differentially expressed genes among various cancer types, identify immune-related genes, and create a network for gene-gene interaction.
+This repository contains an R script designed for the comprehensive analysis of RNA-seq count data related to different types of pediatric brain tumors including ATRT, Ependymoma, Glioblastoma, Glioma, Medulloblastoma, and Craniopharyngioma.
+The goal of this project is to identify immune-related gene expressions and discover their disparities among these tumor types.

 ## Table of Contents